National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-aws.md

 which will need to be uploaded to the instance

 ### Using Java and Git
-Another option is to treat it like another development machine and use [DeploymentLocal.md](DeploymentLocal.md) to install and test.
+Another option is to treat it like another development machine and use [deploying locally](deployment-locally.md) to install and test.

 ### Terraform
 Terraform can be used to set up the AWS testing environment with a ECR repository within AWS,